jae1911/wolfeye-api/docs/api.md

 ```
 GET /api/total_db
 ```
 Will return the total count of URLs contained in the database.
+Rate limit is 2 per minute.
 ```
 {
 	"cache-hit":true,